Urban Pest Management

 Principles of Entomology

-and Principles of Entomology Laboratory (Gen Ed Biological Sciences; must be taken on campus)
+and Principles of Entomology Laboratory (Gen Ed Biological Sciences)

 Semester Five